FelixOnline/v2/content/articles/2013-5-30-summer-elections-underway.md

 subtitle: >
   Voting to open from 3-10 June.
 Deputy President (Education) to be elected in Summer Elections
 date: "2013-05-30 12:05:18 +0100"

 # Attributes from Felix Online V1
 id: "3641"
 old_path: /news/3641/summer-elections-underway
 aliases:
  - /news/3641/summer-elections-underway
+imported: true
+comments:
+ - Callum Kirk was RAG TreasurerFelix is such a waste of moneyWhats the problem Maybe youre so full of angst because you dont know who you are

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true